jqnatividad/qsv/docs/whirlwind_tour.md

 *only the sliced portion* has to be parsed - because an index allowed us to jump directly to that part of the file.
 It didn't have to scan the entire file to get the last 10 records.
 For comparison, without an index, it took 0.25 (41x slower) and 0.66 (39x slower) seconds respectively.

+> ℹ️ **NOTE:** Creating/updating an index itself is extremely fast as well.
+If you want qsv to automatically create and update indices, set the environment var `QSV_AUTOINDEX`.

 Okay, okay!
 Let's switch gears and stop obsessing over how fast :rocket: qsv is... let's go back to exploring :mag_right: the data set.